nexus-scholar/agri-foundation-pipeline/docs/FUTURE_WORK.md

 - Provide metadata templates and validation to ensure compatibility with downstream ML pipelines regardless of source domain.
 - Offer sample processors for other domains (e.g., materials, medical imaging) to demonstrate extensibility.

+## Processed Dataset Loader

+- Build a reusable dataset loader that can ingest any processed dataset (or the combined CSV) and expose helpers like `records()`, `iter_image_paths()`, and `to_dataframe()`.
+- Include batching/shuffling utilities for direct integration with PyTorch/TensorFlow data pipelines.
+- Surface CLI commands to export subsets or statistics from processed metadata, supporting ML experiment orchestration.